The-Magic-Mainframe/lani/md/notes.md

 Thus, `lani` acts as a translation layer between a computer architecture, such as `ARM`, and an operating system like Windows 11.
+It also allows a programmer to create and deploy cross-platform applications in a mixed computing environment.

 ### Architecture
 The `lani` language supports all modern computer architectures by